postgrespro/pg_probackup/doc/pg_arman.md

 restore option "--recovery-target-xid", "--recovery-target-time".

-The delete command deletes backup files not required by recovery after the specified date.
+The delete command deletes backup files not required by recovery after the specified ID.
 This command also cleans up in the WAL archive the WAL segments that are no longer needed to restore from the remaining backups.